 A cash-out refinance is another way to access home equity.
 With a cash-out refinance, you can replace your existing mortgage with a new mortgage with new payment terms and convert your home equity into cash you can use for many purposes.

 If you want to tap into the equity in your home to fund home improvements or upgrades with a home equity loan, HELOC or cash-out refinance, budget accordingly to prepare for financing terms, monthly payments and associated closing costs.

 See how much you could get.
 Apply online with Rocket Mortgage® today.

 Can You Refinance A Home Equity Loan?

-As alluded above, taking on a home equity loan or HELOC can mean taking on additional risks, as it means making yourself responsible for a second mortgage of sorts and associated payments.
-All things considered though, it’s not uncommon to want to refinance a home equity loan – which is indeed possible – if you find that the opportunity presents itself to secure a better interest rate or more favorable payment terms.
-In fact, doing so can often help you stay more cash positive, and better able to meet monthly payment obligations.
+Applying for a home equity loan or HELOC can mean taking on the additional risks of a second mortgage and associated payments.
+However, it’s not uncommon to want to refinance a HELOC or a home equity loan when the opportunity to secure a better interest rate or a more favorable payment method presents itself.
+Refinancing a home equity loan can often help you stay more cash flow positive and better positioned to meet monthly payment obligations.

 Can You Refinance An Existing Mortgage Using A Home Equity Loan?

 While it’s possible, it isn’t customary to use a home equity loan to refinance your existing mortgage, primarily because the process only makes financial sense for homeowners with a lot of equity built up in a home.
 If you got a mortgage when interest rates were relatively high, and then they dropped, and you have a great deal of equity in your property, refinancing with a home equity loan may be a worthwhile financial lifesaver.